< Last updated 22MAY20 >

 < Short Link to this page – http://bit.ly/CrateHabituation >

 Dogs are den animals and often find security and comfort in a den-like space such as a crate, under a table, or in some other small, confining area.
-In order for a crate to offer your dog security, it must be “den like.”
-Crates often work best when they are not a wire cage, but are one of the airline style crates that are plastic or fiberglass, and are enclosed on all sides except for a door at the front.
-In the wild, a den would typically be enclosed on all sides except for an entrance.
+For a crate to offer your dog security, it must be “den-like.”
+Crates often work best when they are not a wire cage, but are one of the airline-style crates that are plastic or fiberglass.
+These crates are usually enclosed on all sides except for a door at the front, making them more like a natural den, which in the wild would typically be a hole in the ground.

-Some beds are specifically made for dog crates, but I do not recommend them for dogs with anxiety issues, as they will often chew and possibly ingest items like this when left in the crate.
-Until you know your dog will do well in the crate, and is housetrained, I would recommend you do NOT use any bedding material.
+Some beds are made explicitly for dog crates.
+Still, I do not recommend them for dogs with anxiety issues, as they will often chew and possibly ingest items like this when left in the crate.
+Until you know your dog will do well in the crate and is housetrained, I would recommend you do NOT use any bedding material.

-Place the crate in an area that is quiet, but where your dog can still see and hear you.
+Place the crate in a quiet area, but where your dog can still see and hear you.
 Remember, dogs are social animals and want to be with the rest of the family.
 They do not like feeling isolated.
 Putting the crate in your bedroom at night will help to strengthen the bond between you and your dog by allowing him to sleep near you.

-Do not to abuse the use of the crate.
-We want the dog to like the crate so NEVER use it for punishment.
-If your dog spends a significant amount of time in a crate, it will also need a significant amount of time to exercise and play.
+Do not abuse the use of the crate.
+We want the dog to like the crate, so NEVER use it for punishment.
+If your dog spends a significant amount of time in a crate, it will also need a substantial amount of time to exercise and play.